 Q6.
 How do I make skin colour?

 A6.
-With the Ivory and Bronze Blends (which are each sold individual), you can create a wide range of skin tones by using them independently, layering them together, or with other colours.
-Try adding pink pirouette or crumb cake.
+With the Ivory and Bronze Blends (which are each sold as a combo), you can create a wide range of skin tones by using them independently, layering them together, or with other colours.
+Try adding a pink or a brown tone for skin variations.

 Q7.
 I want to start with a couple of colours, what do you recommend?

 A7.
 Gasp, you don’t want them all?
 I get that you might want to try them out first or space out your purchases.
 But start with at least 3 colour combos (light and dark) so that you get a true feel for how they look and blend.
 And so that you have enough colours to colour an image.
-And don’t forget the colour lifter, a memento inkpad and some Whisper White cardstock.
-Pick what colours you like the best (see the chart on this page).
+And don’t forget the colour lifter, a Black Memento ink pad and some Whisper White cardstock.
+Pick what colours you like the best (see the charts on this page).

-If I HAD to pick though, and I was colouring a floral image (see details on how I did the one below here) I’d pick these colours (3 duos and the colour lifter):
+If I HAD to pick though, and I was colouring a floral image (see details and a video on how I did the one below HERE) I’d pick these colours (3 Combinations and the colour lifter):

 - Colour Lifter